Our philosophy.

 How we teach, and what we hold ourselves to.

 West Ryde Long Day Care has been on Mons Avenue since 2007.
-We're a play-based long day care centre for children from six weeks to six years, with four rooms, an on-site cook, and a team of educators many of whom have been here for over a decade.
+We're a play-based long day care centre for children from 6 weeks to 6 years, with 4 rooms, an on-site cook, and a team of educators many of whom have been here for over a decade.
 The pages below set out, plainly, how we teach and what we promise families.

 We follow the Early Years Learning Framework.
 Its three big ideas, which we genuinely use: